 In December 1989, the Elgin and Winter Garden Theatre Centre reopened and has once again become one of Canada’s finest theatrical stage complexes.
 A sampling of shows that have been presented includes: The Wizard of Oz, Kenneth Branagh’s King Lear, Robin Philips’ production of Aspects of Love, the North American premiere of Joseph and the Amazing Technicolor Dreamcoat with Donny Osmond, Napoleon, George F. Walker’s Nothing Sacred, The Who’s TOMMY, STOMP, Forever Tango, Tap Dogs, Mikhail Baryshnikov and the White Oak Dance Project, Grease, The Full Monty, Stones in His Pockets, The Drawer Boy, Copenhagen, Rent, Avenue Q, Tuesdays with Morrie and various productions by Opera Atelier, the Canadian Opera Company and Ross Petty Productions.
 The theatres have also presented musical and comedy concerts, lectures, award presentations, gala screenings from the Toronto International Film Festival and a variety of special events and receptions.

 Thousands of visitors from around the world have toured the complex since its restoration.
-Twice weekly – Mondays at 5 p.m. and Saturdays at 10 a.m. – visitors are escorted through both theatres, the lobbies, as well as a backstage exhibit and historic dressing room from the vaudeville era.
-Guided tours are also offered to schools and special interest groups.
+Weekly – Mondays at 5 p.m – visitors are escorted through both theatres, the lobbies, as well as a backstage exhibit and historic dressing room from the vaudeville era.
+Group tours are also offered to schools and special interest groups

 One of the centre’s greatest treasures, discovered during the restoration, is the world’s largest collection of vaudeville scenery – hand-painted flats and drops dating from 1913.
 Several restored pieces, including the magnificent Butterfly and Scarab Scenery Flats, are displayed at the Theatre Centre.